Chelis sordida (McDunnough, 1921)

 Photograph copyright: Merrill A. Peterson

-Other alpine tiger moths are more colorful or show larger amounts of white than H. sordida.
-Males of Grammia elongata and G. quenseli have are black and white.
-Both of these species have more extensive pale veins than H. sordida, including prominent longitudinal pattern elements.
+Other alpine tiger moths are more colorful or show larger amounts of white than C. sordida.
+Males of Apantesis elongata and Apantesis quenseli have are black and white.
+Both of these species have more extensive pale veins than C. sordida, including prominent longitudinal pattern elements.

 This species occurs in the Canadian Rocky Mountains.
 Most specimens in collections are from Alberta.
 It has been collected near the border with Alberta in southeastern British Columbia as well as on Pink Mountain north of Ft.
 St. John.

-The relationship of Rocky Mountain Holoarctia populations to others in Yukon Territory and Alaska is still under investigation (B. C. Schmidt, pers. comm.).
-The global range of H. sordida might be restricted to the mountains of Alberta and British Columbia, or it might also occur further north depending on the outcome of these studies.
+The relationship of Rocky Mountain Chelis populations to others in Yukon Territory and Alaska is still under investigation (B. C. Schmidt, pers. comm.).
+The global range of C. sordida might be restricted to the mountains of Alberta and British Columbia, or it might also occur further north depending on the outcome of these studies.

 No information is presently available for this species.